supernginx/flowplayer-plugins/flash/rtmp/trunk/README.txt

 -----
 - #534 don't round seek times for frame accurate seeking.
 - #545 for mp3 streams, we need to call the file with an id3 prefix on the server to obtain the metadata.
-- #551 we using subscribing live streams with bitrates set, subscribe to all streams to allow for switching.
+- #551 when using subscribing live streams with bitrates set, subscribe to all streams to allow for switching.

 3.2.8
 -----